Creuna-Oslo/js-utils/README.md

 * `object`: object
 * returns: object

-Returns a deep clone of an object (any nested objects or arrays will also be cloned)
+Returns a deep clone of an object (any nested objects or arrays will also be cloned).
+Be aware that this uses JSON.stringify, meaning that any array elements or object values that are `undefined` will be stripped

 ### fromQueryString(_queryString_)